Navigating This Site

 About The Fan Hitch

-We want to make one thing abundantly clear.
-This website has always been and will continue to be about the aboriginal/traditional Inuit Dog of the circumpolar north.
-Stories about dog show wins or dogs as “pets” have no place here.
-If you are just discovering the Inuit Dog or are a new visitor to thefanhitch.org you might want to start your exploration of our web pages by first reading “Defining the Inuit Dog” where you will read our frank position in greater detail in the form of a rather broad discussion of this aboriginal dog’s history, present and future.
+As we consider the authentic working Inuit Dog to be an aboriginal landrace and not a kennel club registered cultured breed, stories about dog show wins or dogs as “pets” have no place here.
+If you are just discovering the Inuit Dog or are a new visitor to thefanhitch.org you might want to start your exploration of our web pages by first reading “Defining the Inuit Dog” where you will read our frank position in greater detail in the form of a rather broad discussion of this aboriginal landrace dog.

 The Fan Hitch website encourages your questions, comments and suggestions.
 Whatever inquiries we cannot answer can usually be directed to one or more of a wide-ranging roster of personal and professional contacts who have demonstrated an eager and unselfish willingness to assist.
-Their generous support has been instrumental in making the website become the “fan hitch” that it is.
+Their generous support has been instrumental in making this website become the “fan hitch” that it is!

-The Fan Hitch is published in March, June, September and December.
-Article submissions are welcome for consideration.
-A letter of self-introduction to the editor should be the first step so that writers can be familiarized with the journal’s modest requirements.
+Article submissions to The Fan Hitch PostScript are welcome for consideration.
+For first time contributors, a letter of self-introduction should be the first step so that writers can be familiarized with the PostScript’s modest requirements.